 One of the most common ‘obstacles’ to creating a talent pipeline is that your team is full, and you have no headcount.

-I’d argue this is incredibly short sighted and one of my biggest frustrations with internal talent teams and how they are measured.
+I’d argue this is incredibly short-sighted and one of my biggest frustrations with internal talent teams and how they are measured.

 If our goal is to fill roles quickly when available, the pipelining MUST start before the job requisition is open.

-My recommendations are this:
+My recommendations are these: